shubhamkr7519/flipkart-offer-extractor/README.md

 - Only offers under `offer_sections.PBO.offers` are considered.
 - `adjustment_id` is treated as the unique identifier for deduplication.
-- Offer `summary` is assumed to be accurate reflection of business logic and the
+- Offer `summary` is assumed to be accurate reflection of business logic and contain meaningful, parsable discount text.
 - If the word "UPI" is found in the summary, we manually add "UPI" in `banks`.
 - The discount is estimated from the summary text using a set of regex rules and it's capped at 50% of the payment amount for practicality to tackle complex edge cases where minimum order value is not present.
-These kind of cases may occur as several offers are linked to a particular high MRP products.
+These kind of cases may occur as several offers are linked particularly to high MRP products.
 - Bank and instrument names are assumed to be consistently formatted (e.g., `HDFC` vs `HDFC Bank`).
 This may require normalization or mapping tables in the future.
 - EMI-related offers are not treated specially yet; they are parsed the same way as standard offers.
 More complex logic may be needed to differentiate them in production.